Easy Crock-Pot Turkey Chili Recipe With Pictures

 - 1/4 tsp. black pepper

-- Cook on high for about 4 hours, making sure to stir periodically if possible.
-Optionally, cook on low 6-8 hours
+- Cook on "high" for about 4 hours, making sure to stir periodically if possible.
+Or cook on "low" 6-8 hours.

 Step-by-Step RecipeClick thumbnail to view full-size

 - Cheddar cheese or any Mexican blend of cheese